 Keeping goldfish isn’t always the most glamorous job.
-You have to manage dirty tank water and deal with some of the biggest water piggies in freshwater home aquariums.
-Honestly, few things make you feel less glamorous than being covered in dirty fish water while your goldfish beg for food.
-That is until you deal with parasites on your goldfish for the first time.
-These creepy-crawlies can be more than unsettling, though.
-They can be uncomfortable and deadly for your goldfish.
+For one thing, you have to properly manage the tank.
+Few things will make you feel less glamorous than being covered in dirty water while your goldfish beg for food!
+However, what’s worse is dealing with parasites on your goldfish for the first time.
+These creepy crawlies can be unsettling for you but uncomfortable and even deadly for your goldfish.
 Keep reading for more information on goldfish lice and anchor worms.

-Goldfish lice are a type of crustacean known as copepods, and they go by the scientific name Argulus trilineatus.
-They measure approximately 3-4mm when fully grown and are translucent, which can make them difficult to spot within your tank or on your fish.
+Goldfish lice are crustaceans known as copepods, and they go by the scientific name of Argulus trilineatus.
+They measure approximately 3–4 mm when fully grown and are translucent, which can make them difficult to spot within your tank or on your fish.
 Males tend to be slightly smaller than females.

-Like fish lice, anchor worms are also copepod crustaceans.
-These crustaceans go by the scientific name Lernaea cyprinacea and are easier to spot than fish lice.
-Anchor worms attach to a fish via their mouthpart while their body juts out from the body of the fish.
+Like fish lice, anchor worms are copepod crustaceans.
+They go by the scientific name of Lernaea cyprinacea and are easier to spot than fish lice.
+Anchor worms attach to a fish via their mouthparts while their bodies jut out from the body of the fish.
 Anchor worms are ribbon-like and pretty recognizable as parasites when you spot them.

 Anchor worms are highly contagious and will quickly infest your whole tank.
 They can create lesions on your goldfish’s skin, leading to scale loss.
 They are frequently spotted in and around the gills and gill covers.
 Sometimes, they aren’t particularly noticeable until you see them moving as your fish’s gills open and close with respiration.

-What are the Symptoms of Fish Lice and Anchor Worms?
+What Are the Signs of Fish Lice and Anchor Worms?

-Fish lice are visible on goldfish, although they can be difficult to see.
+Fish lice are visible on goldfish, though they can be difficult to see.
 They usually show up as small, greenish dots or flecks across the body of your goldfish.
-Anchor worms, on the other hand, appear as small, white, ribbon-like worms that hang out from the body of the fish, usually by sticking out from between scales.
+Anchor worms appear as small, white, ribbon-like worms that hang out from the body of the fish, usually sticking out from between scales.

-Goldfish with fish lice or anchor worm will often exhibit flashing, which is a behavior that involves rapidly darting around the tank and attempting to rub up against items within the tank.
+Goldfish with fish lice or anchor worms will often exhibit flashing, which is a behavior that involves rapidly darting around the tank and attempting to rub up against items within the tank.
 Flashing indicates itching or discomfort and is usually done in an attempt to eliminate this sensation.
-Other symptoms may include fin clamping, rapid breathing, pale coloration of the gills, lethargy, and inappetence.
+Other signs may include fin clamping, rapid breathing, pale coloration of the gills, lethargy, and inappetence.